dvphnc/travia-next/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/dvphnc/travia-journal)

-Push to `main` and Vercel handles the rest automatically.
+Fork it, clone it, make it yours.
+Push to `main` and Vercel handles everything else.

 <br/>